DFE-Digital/claim-additional-payments-for-teaching/README.md

 these identifiers are used as constants in the eligibility code.
-For example, the local authority of Barnsley is eligible for student loans as it's local authority code is listed in `StudentLoans::StudentLoans::ELIGIBLE_LOCAL_AUTHORITY_CODES`.
+For example, the local authority of Barnsley is eligible for student loans as it's local authority code is listed in `StudentLoans::SchoolEligibility::ELIGIBLE_LOCAL_AUTHORITY_CODES`.
 By using fixtures for a small number of these real-world entities we avoid potentially flaky fixtures for things like eligible schools or districts where these unique identifiers may clash.
 See the School factory for how the eligible school traits make use of the local authority and district fixtures to create eligible schools.